Light-emitting diode physics: Lifetime and failure

 Solid-state devices such as LEDs are subject to very limited wear and tear if operated at low currents and at low temperatures.
 Typical lifetimes quoted are 25,000 to 100,000 hours, but heat and current settings can extend or shorten this time significantly.
-It is important to note that these projections are based on a standard test that may not accelerate all the potential mechanisms that can induce failures in LEDs.
+These projections are based on a standard test that may not accelerate all the potential mechanisms that can induce failures in LEDs.

 The most common symptom of LED failure is the gradual lowering of light output.
 Sudden failures, although rare, can also occur.
 Early red LEDs were notable for their short service life.
 With the development of high-power LEDs, the devices are subjected to higher junction temperatures and higher current densities than traditional devices.
 This causes stress on the material and may cause early light-output degradation.
 Lifetime of a LED may be given as the running time to 70% or 50% of initial output.

 Unlike combustion or incandescent lamps, LEDs only operate if they are kept cool enough.
 The manufacturer commonly specifies a maximum junction temperature of 125 or 150 °C, and lower temperatures are advisable in the interests of long life.
 At these temperatures, relatively little heat is lost by radiation, which means that the light beam generated by an LED is cool.

 The waste heat in a high-power LED is conducted through the device to a heat sink, which dissipates heat to the surrounding air.
 Since the maximum operating temperature of the LED is limited, the thermal resistances of the package, the heat sink and the interface must be calculated.
 Medium-power LEDs are often designed to solder directly to a printed circuit board that contains a thermally conductive metal layer.
 High-power LEDs are packaged in large-area ceramic packages that attach to a metal heat sink using thermal grease or other material to conduct heat.

 If an LED lamp does not have free air circulation, the LED is likely to overheat, resulting in reduced life or early failure.
 The thermal design of the system must allow for the ambient temperature surrounding the lamp; a lamp in a freezer experiences a lower ambient than a lamp in a billboard in a sunny climate.